4-DMAPandSadness/EfsTA/README.md

 + Eight preimplemented kinetic models

-+ Easy implementation of custom kinetic models by providing only a "reaction equation" for the transitions
++ Easy implementation of custom kinetic models by providing only a "transition equation"

-+ Possibility to directly input the "reaction matrix"
++ Possibility to directly input the "kinetic matrix"

-+ Many different plots
++ Many different plotting options

 ## **Dependencies**